 4. Improve transparency and enforcement in mortgage lending.
-The include requirements to collect key financial details like credit scores, savings, or employment history-factors that banks often use to make loan decisions.
+The Consumer Financial Protection Bureau (CFPB) should expand its data collection rules under the Home Mortgage Disclosure Act (HMDA) to better understand and address racial disparities in mortgage refinancing.
+Right now, HMDA does not include requirements to collect key financial details like credit scores, savings, or employment history-factors that banks often use to make loan decisions.
 Without this data, it's hard to assess if these factors are contributing to unfair outcomes for Black and Latino homeowners.